hashicorp/packer/website/source/docs/extending/custom-builders.html.md

 ### Build variables

-Packer makes it possible to provide custom template engine variables to be shared along provisioners using the `build` function.
+Packer makes it possible to provide custom template engine variables to be shared with provisioners using the `build` function.

 Part of the builder interface changes made in 1.5.0 was to make builder Prepare() methods